trinity-int/branch/README.md

 git clone https://github.com/trinity-int/branch.git
 This link is the link you copied from the "Clone or download" button

+You should also clone the main repo so you can view the main project in it's current state.

 In your terminal:

 #Go into the project folder you just cloned